WIKIPEDIA’S BIAS AGAINST MARRIAGE SUPPORTERS

 Editors routinely include messages of support for political causes on their profile page.
 However, Wikipedia’s guidelines prohibit “inflammatory or divisive” content and state Wikipedia is not a place for propaganda or advocacy.

-Editors and administrators successfully argued this ruled out expressions of support for same-sex marriage, saying such messages were examples of ‘bigotry’ and ‘homophobia’ and created a “hostile environment” for gay editors.
+Editors and administrators successfully argued this ruled out expressions of support for traditional marriage, saying such messages were examples of ‘bigotry’ and ‘homophobia’ and created a “hostile environment” for gay editors.
 Efforts to say this ban should apply equally to pro-LGBT messages were dismissed.
 One of those supporting the ban was explicit that their aim was to drive away gay marriage opponents from being Wikipedia editors.

 One volunteer administrator known as Ad Orientem, who identifies as a Christian and opposed the ban, resigned following the decision.
 He said: “Millions of my co-religionists were enslaved and murdered for harbouring insufficiently progressive beliefs,” understood to be a reference to the communist persecution of Christians.